 Capital Account Definition

-- Similarly, for a partnership firm, this account would include the outstanding balances of capital contributions of the partners after accounting for drawings made by them and profit distributions done to them in accordance with the profit-sharing ratio.
-While drawings would reduce the capital balance, the profit appropriation to partners would increase their capital accounts.
+Similarly, for a capital account in partnership, this account would include the outstanding balances of capital contributions of the partners after accounting for drawings made by them and profit distributions done to them by the profit-sharing ratio.
+While drawings would reduce the capital balance, the profit appropriation to partners would increase their capital account components.

 As we can see, the amount of assets in any business at any point in time is the sum of its liabilities and capital.
-Thus, if we want to calculate the amount in the capital account, we need to use the below formula:
+Thus, if we want to calculate the amount in the capital account on balance sheet, we need to use the below formula:

-Let us have a look at the extracts of the balance sheet of a company, ABC Ltd. We will try to understand how the capital account of a company looks like:
+Let us look at the extracts of the balance sheet of a company, ABC Ltd. First; we will try to understand what the capital account on balance sheet of a company looks like:

 - Stock Capital: This includes the amount of equity and preference stock.
 It represents the amount invested by the stockholders against which they have been issued units of stocks.

-- Additional Paid-in Capital: It represents the amount received from the stockholders in excess of face value.
-It is also known as “stock premium”.
+- Additional Paid-in Capital: It represents the amount received from the stockholders over face value.
+It is also known as “stock premium.”

-- Other Capital Contributions: For sole proprietors and partnership firms, they would include the owners’ capital account, i.e. the capital balance of the sole proprietor and the partners, respectively.
+- Other Capital Contributions: For sole proprietors and capital account in partnership, they would include the owners’ capital account, i.e., the capital balance of the sole proprietor and the partners, respectively.

 - Retained Earnings: This represents the accumulated profits of a business on a particular date.
 Also, any reserves created out of such accumulated profits shall also be taken into account.

-- We can use this amount to identify how much of assets have been financed with capital, i.e. owners and how much portion is debt-financed.
+- We can use this amount to identify how much assets have been financed with capital, i.e., owners and how much portion is debt-financed.

-- This account alone is not decisive for reaching any conclusion; if investors want to analyse the financial position of a business, they need to look at the entire balance sheet.
+- This account alone is not decisive for reaching any conclusion; if investors want to analyze the financial position of a business, they need to look at the entire balance sheet.

-- The calculation can vary slightly from one business form to another.
+- The calculation of capital account components can vary slightly from one business form to another.

-This article has been a guide to what is a Capital Account in accounting and its definition.
-Here we discuss its examples, components, and importance.
+This article has been a guide to a Capital Account & its definition.
+We explain it with example, differences with current account, components, formula & importance.
 You may learn more about accounting from the following articles –